ZamboLambo/J3nny/README.md

 5 -Make sure you are logged into your google account.

+6 -(Optional) Create a "blacklist.txt" file, with one of the denied characters per line.
+Format: character(media it's from)

-6 -Launch "j3nny.exe"
+7 -Launch "j3nny.exe"

 # About the bot

- Inputs needed: thread pattern to look for, board, name of google spreadsheet, minimum replies and link of almo.st timer.
+ Inputs needed: thread pattern to look for, board, name of google spreadsheet, minimum replies and link of almo.st timer, optionally a blacklist text file.

  Runs until the current time is above the given timer or process is stopped.

  Updates the given spreadsheet with info scraped.